Alexandrian EKO EKO Chant

 EKO EKO ARADIA

 This version of the EKO EKO chant was usually attached to the end of the "Wiccan Chant" aka the "Witches Rune" and was used to raise power in a spiral or circular dance.
+See EKO EKO chant on "Yet Another Wicca Site".

-According to some Wiccans, EKO EKO was from the Basque language of Spain and meant "here is."
+According to some speculations by some Wiccans, EKO EKO was from the Basque language of Spain and meant "here is."
 ARADIA, of course, was the Italian Witch Goddess.
 KARNAYNA stood for Cernnunos, the Celtic male figure in artwork, depicted with horns or antlers and often surrounded by animals.
 AZARAK and ZANILAK were likewise assumed to be names of deities--possibly very old names.

 Therefore it was also assumed that these four deity names might be summoning powers from the four directions to strengthen the circle and empower its magic.
 KARNAYNA (Cernnunos) was associated with the North, the element of earth.
 ARADIA, being a moon Goddess, was associated with the ocean and its tides, which associated her with the element of water and the direction of West.
 Thus, AZARAK and ZANILAK ought to be attached to the East, air, and the South, fire.